 Many superannuation funds these days make use of either security questions or two-step verification (e.g. sending a text to your phone or emailing you with a code) to make their online log-in process more secure.
 In some cases, fraudsters may be able to use your personal details to game these measures and access your super.

 Additionally, some super funds may still send their members physical correspondence containing details like their member number or other pieces of personal information which could be useful to identity thieves.
-The ACIC reports that “fraudsters may also steal superannuation-related correspondence from mailboxes”, which means letters sent to you by your super fund could be a fraudster’s key to your super.
+The ACIC reports that “fraudsters may also steal superannuation-related correspondence from mailboxes”, which means letters your super fund sends to you could be a fraudster’s key to your super.

 According to super fund First State Super, scammers may also use a technique known as ‘phishing’ to trick people into providing personal information.
 It says scammers often do this by sending bogus emails that give the false impression that the email is coming from a legitimate business.